comorment/containers/README.md

 ## Information

 The goal of this GitHub repository (<https://github.com/comorment/containers>) is to distribute software tools for statistical genetics analysis, alongside their respective reference data and scripts ("analysis pipelines") to facilitate the application of these tools.
 The scope of this project is currently limited to genome-wide association studies (GWAS) and post-GWAS statistical-genetics analyses, including polygenic scoring (PGS).
 This project builds on earlier work by [Tryggve consortium](https://neic.no/tryggve/), with the most recent major development done as part of the CoMorMent EU H2020 project ([comorment.eu](https://comorment.eu)).
-For more information see our [preprint](https://arxiv.org/abs/2212.14103) manuscript, [this presentation](https://www.youtube.com/watch?v=msegdR2vJZs) on PGC WWL meeting (Feb 9, 2024), or our online documentation [here](https://cosgap.readthedocs.io/en/latest/).
+For more information see our [paper](https://doi.org/10.1093/bioadv/vbae067), [this presentation](https://www.youtube.com/watch?v=msegdR2vJZs) on PGC WWL meeting (Feb 9, 2024), or our online documentation [here](https://cosgap.readthedocs.io/en/latest/).

 For an overview of available software, see [here](docs/README.md).

-Most of these tools are packaged into singularity containers (<https://sylabs.io/singularity/>) and shared in the [singularity](https://github.com/comorment/containers/tree/main/singularity) folder of this repository.
-You can download individual containers using GitHub's ``Download`` button, or clone the entire repository from the command line as described in the [INSTALL.md](./INSTALL.md) file.
+Most of these tools are packaged into Docker images (<https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-an-image/>) and Singularity Image Format files (<https://github.com/apptainer/sif>), compatible with both Singularity (<https://sylabs.io/singularity/>) and Apptainer (<https://apptainer.org>) and shared as [packages](https://github.com/orgs/comorment/packages?repo_name=containers) on GitHub.
+You can download individual container files as described in the [INSTALL](./INSTALL.md) file.

-Many of the tools require additional reference data provided in the [reference](https://github.com/comorment/containers/tree/main/reference) folder of this repository.
+Many of the tools require additional reference data provided in the [reference](https://github.com/comorment/containers/tree/main/reference).
 Certain reference data can not be made publicly available, in which case we provide access instructions in a separate GitHub repository:
 <https://github.com/comorment/reference>.
 This repository is private - please approach your contact within the CoMorMent project to enable your access.